 It goes without saying that sales are important.
 For many companies, profit starts with a sale.
-If you’re a sales manager, you already know that tracking data is important, and not just tracking the number of sales your team makes in a given month or quarter.
-On the other hand, these big picture data sets are what matter most for upper management.
+If you’re a sales manager, you already know that tracking data is important, and not just typical sales metrics tracking.
+On the other hand, these big picture data sets, like the number of sales your team makes in a given month or quarter, are what matter most for upper management.
 This means you’ll have to find a happy medium between tracking numbers that reflect your team’s overall performance and tracking actionable data that helps your team close more deals and turn a better profit.

 The Pitch n’ putt: How long is your sales cycle?

 The sales cycle starts with a pitch and ends with a conversion, or sales contract.
 For many sales though, this involves more than one conversation.
 Not unlike a round of golf, the sales cycle starts with a long shot and progresses with smaller, more precise movements toward the final goal.
 The time between the pitch and sale is important for two reasons: it reflects the quality of your sales process and it exhibits customer behavior.Not unlike a round of golf, the #salescycle starts with a long shot and progresses.
 Click To Tweet

 A few things to consider when examining sales cycle duration:

 - If the sales cycle is too long, potential customers could lose interest in your product and move on to a competitor.

 - On the other hand, the cycle should be long enough to let your customer get comfortable with the product and gather the information needed to make a decision.

 - If the cycle involves down time (like playing phone tag or waiting for an email response), who is responsible?
 Generally speaking, lag time should be caused by the customer, not you.

 Success rate: how many pitches does it take to get a win?